Reckless Driving

 Speeding

 This is the practice of driving too close to the car in front.
-Normally you should allow for at least two to three seconds driving distance between you and the vehicle in front however with drivers who engage in the act of tailgating they are normally no further than a one second's distance away.
-This is extremely dangerous especially in troublesome weather conditions and if there is a heavy build-up of traffic on roads and motorways.
-This is generally why the rule of thumb is that the driver behind is responsible if an accident occurs.
+Normally you should allow for at least two to three seconds driving distance between you and the vehicle in front.
+Tailgating is extremely dangerous especially in bad weather.Driving without Due Care and Attention

 Driving whilst Disqualified